-Four water table management treatments were evaluated in a replicated field experiment: [1] Surface Drainage Only, [2] Conventional Subsurface Drainage at a 1.00 m depth, [3] Auto-Controlled Water Table at a 0.45 m depth, and [4] Auto-Controlled Water Table at a 0.75 m depth.
-Four replications of these treatments in a randomized complete block design were imposed on sixteen (16) 0.21-ha (35 m x 61 m) corn plots on a Commerce silty clay loam soil near Baton Rouge, LA.; the experimental layout and design was reported by Willis et al. in the 1995 Proceedings of the Mississippi Water Resources Conference, p.
-119. All plots were surface drained with a precision graded uniform ground surface slope of 0.2 %.
-Each plot was hydraulically isolated from adjacent plots and the surrounding area by 0.3 m high surface dikes and vertical plastic film barriers that extended from 1.8 m deep to within 0.3 m of the soil surface.
-Each plot had three 100-mm diameter corrugated high-density polyethylene plastic draintubes installed at a 1.25 m depth and 15 m spacing.
-The drainlines were connected to outlet riser pipes (300 mm dia.) within which the outlet water level was controlled.
-The center (experimental) drainline and the two plot border (buffer) lines were connected to separate outlet risers to permit more precise control of the water table depth in the experimental area of each plot (i.e., the 15 m width centered over the middle drainline).
+Four water table management treatments were evaluated in a replicated field experiment: [1] Surface Drainage Only, [2] Conventional Subsurface Drainage at a 1.00 m depth, [3] Automatically Controlled Water Table at a 0.45 m depth, and [4] Automatically Controlled Water Table at a 0.75 m depth.
+Four replications of these treatments in a randomized complete block design were imposed on sixteen (16) 0.21-ha (35 m x 61 m) corn plots on a Commerce silty clay loam soil near Baton Rouge, Louisiana; the experimental layout and design was reported by Willis et al. (1991).
+All plots were surface drained with a precision graded uniform ground surface slope of 0.2 %.
+Each plot was hydraulically isolated from adjacent plots and the surrounding area by 0.3 m high surface dikes and 6mil thickness plastic film vertical barriers that extended from 1.8 m deep to within 0.3 m of the soil surface.
+Each plot had three 100-mm diameter corrugated high-density polyethylene (HDPE) plastic draintubes installed at a 1.25 m depth and 15 m spacing.
+The drainlines outlet ends were connected to small sump structures (300 mm dia. riser pipes in the experiment) within which the outlet water level was controlled.
+The center (experimental) drainline and the two plot border (buffer) lines were connected to separate outlet sumps (risers), to permit more precise control of the water table depth in the experimental area of each plot (i.e., the 15 m width centered over the middle drainline).
 The buffer drain lines compensated for leakage, if any, between adjacent plots.
-In the auto-controlled water table treatments [3 & 4], a subsurface conduit drainage system was operated in three different modes, as needed, to maintain the water table depth in the soil profile within a desired range relative to the crop root zone: (a) conventional subsurface drainage with a partially submerged outlet; (b) controlled-drainage where drain outflow was regulated; and (c) subirrigation where water from an external source (e.g., well) was supplied to the soil profile through the subsurface conduit.
-Subsurface drainage and subirrigation flows were regulated by control of the water level in a riser pipe (or sump structure) at the outlet for the subsurface conduit system; water was pumped from the riser for subdrainage and into the riser for subirrigation.
+In the automatically controlled water table treatments [3 & 4], a subsurface conduit drainage system was operated in three different modes, as needed, to maintain the water table depth in the soil profile within a desired range relative to the crop root zone: (a) conventional subsurface drainage with a partially submerged outlet; (b) controlled-drainage where drain outflow was regulated; and (c) subirrigation where water from an external source (e.g., well) was supplied to the soil profile through the subsurface conduit.
+Subsurface drainage and subirrigation flows were regulated by control of the water level in a riser pipe (or sump structure) at the outlet for the subsurface conduit system; water was pumped from the riser for sub-drainage and into the riser for subirrigation.